September 13, 2024

 Even though the asteroid belt was discovered in 1801 and professional astrologer Demetra George wrote her book, Asteroid Goddesses, on the four largest asteroids – Juno, Ceres, Vesta, and Pallas Athena – in 1986, they, and other asteroids, are not part of mainstream astrology yet.

-Lastly there are six important calculated points to consider when learning astrology, four them are related to the Houses and not part of this section; they are: the Ascendant, Descendant, Medium Coeli (Midheaven/MC), and Imum Coeli (IC).
-The other two are the Nodes of the Moon, which are the points where the path of the Moon crosses the solar ecliptic.
+Lastly, there are six important calculated points to consider when learning astrology.
+Four of them are related to the Houses and are not part of this section; they are: the Ascendant, Descendant, Medium Coeli (Midheaven/MC), and Imum Coeli (IC).
+Additionally, the other two are the Nodes of the Moon, which are the points where the path of the Moon crosses the solar ecliptic.
 One is the ascending (north) Node and the other is the descending (south) Node.

 So, for the purposes of casting modern charts and learning astrology as a beginner, the points to learn about are: